Graphical tools for selecting conditional instrumental sets: Efficient and linearly valid conditional instrumental sets

-Based on the two rules underpinning Algorithm \ref{algorithm}, we also propose the following intuitive guidelines for practitioners.
-They are particularly useful in cases where we have a basic understanding of the causal structure, but do not have enough knowledge of the causal graph to apply Theorem \ref{theorem:CIVcomparison} directly.
+Based on the two rules underpinning Algorithm \ref{algorithm}, we propose the following guidelines for practitioners.
+They are particularly useful in cases where we have a basic understanding of the causal structure, but not enough knowledge of the causal graph to apply Theorem \ref{theorem:CIVcomparison} directly.

-\begin{remark} Covariates that can be used as instrumental variables should be used as instrumental variables.
+\begin{remark}[Practical guidelines] Covariates that can be used as instrumental variables should be used as instrumental variables.
 Covariates that can \emph{only} be used as conditioning variables should be used as conditioning variables. \end{remark}